thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-team-working.md

 >
 > -- James Shore, [Continuous Integration on a Dollar a Day](http://www.jamesshore.com/v2/blog/2006/continuous-integration-on-a-dollar-a-day)

 I am putting this in bold because, without any doubt, this is absolutely key to the success of achieving Continuous Integration as a team.
-It will ensure we will have always working software.
-It will guarantee the code we get out of version control will just work at any given moment in time.
+It ensures we have always working software.
+It guarantees the code we get out of version control just works at any given moment in time assuming we have a sufficiently comprehensive set of automated tests.

-Disclaimer: Of course, this is only based on automated tests.
-As such it only gives a limited biased amount of information.
-It only reveals the known knowns.
+But, to be honest, it only reveals the known knowns.
 At this point, we do not know if the system is valuable for users and how it behaves in front of the users.
 This is where manual exploratory testing will add more information.
 However, not breaking the build ensures that manual exploratory testing can actually happen and that we can deliver a working system to users so we can, in effect, learn how it behaves in front of the user.

 That said, this practice is non-negotiable.
 There is no single acceptable reason that would allow breaking this agreement.
 Even if production is burning.
 Nonetheless, it requires to **Have a Vast Amount of Automated Tests** and **Have a Fast Build**.

 If we do not get everyone in the team to agree to this, Continuous Integration will simply not work for our team.
 That is a fact!
+When the build is broken we do not have Continuous Integration.
+Without Continuous Integration our software is broken until someone else proves it works.

-To be honest, the reason for integrating code is to gain confidence about the quality of the code in the version control system.
+After all, the reason for integrating code is to gain confidence about the quality of the code in the version control system.
 When the build breaks, the scope of possible root causes is wide.
-We are not so sure where to look.
+We are not so sure where to look for.
 Therefore, reducing the scope of potential root causes is essential to developing quickly and as such increase IT delivery throughput.
 If we know our code worked five minutes ago, we only need to take our actions from the past five minutes into account when investigating a broken build.
-This reduces the scope of finding the root causes.
+This reduces the scope for finding the root causes.
 Often, we just need to look at the error message to understand what is wrong.
 No debugging is required.

 Therefore, agree as a team to never break the build.